alexisbellido/dockerize-django/README.rst

 Start Nginx container using the media and static volumes.

-  $ docker run -d --network=project_network --mount source=media,target=/usr/share/nginx/project/media --mount source=static,target=/usr/share/nginx/project/static --env APP_HOST=app1 -p 33334:80 --name=web1 alexisbellido/nginx:1.14.0
+  $ docker run -d --network=project_network --mount source=media,target=/usr/share/nginx/public/media --mount source=static,target=/usr/share/nginx/public/static --env APP_HOST=app1 -p 33334:80 --name=web1 alexisbellido/nginx:1.14.0

-If you have media and static inside the project directory you could bind mount the project directory but you lose the benefits of using Docker volumes.
+If you want to use original media and static inside the project directory you could bind mount the project directory but you'll lose the benefits of using Docker volumes.
+Not recommended for production.

 .. code-block:: bash